fbagirov/genai/agent-react-tools/README.md

 # Run a single goal
-python run_agent.py --goal "Find the capital of France and save it to output.txt"
+python run_agent.py --goal "Find the capital of Azerbaijan and save it to output.txt"

+# The output should be in output.txt file, not the command line.

 # Evaluate built-in tasks (10 goals)
 python eval/run_tasks.py